 IIT-IIM Alumnus, Ex civil services officer

-Prashant Tripathi, known as Acharya Prashant, was born in 1978, at Agra, India.
+Prashant Tripathi, now popularly known as Acharya Prashant, was born on the auspicious day of MahaShivRatri in 1978, at Agra, India.
 Eldest of three siblings, his father was a bureaucrat and mother a homemaker.
 His childhood was spent mostly in the state of Uttar Pradesh.

 Parents and teachers found in him a child who could often be quite mischievous, and then suddenly, deeply contemplative.
 Friends too recall him as having an unfathomable temperament, often not really sure whether he was joking or serious.
 A brilliant student, he consistently topped his class and received the highest commendations and prizes possible to a student.
 His mother fondly remembers how she was honored several times as ‘Mother Queen’ for the academic performance of her child.
 Teachers would say that never before had they seen a student who was as brilliant in Science as in Humanities, as adept in Mathematics as in Languages, and as proficient in English as in Hindi.
 The then Governor of the state felicitated him in a public function for setting a new benchmark in the Board examinations, and for being an NTSE scholar.